ampatspell/ember-cli-zuglet/README.md

 - [ ] array activator should be extended MutableArray or something
 - [ ] models decorator with glimmer tracking
 - [ ] clean up decorator initialization, remove `@computed`
+- [ ] maybe allow activators to activate-deactivate objects multiple times so that zuglet doesn't have to deal with route activate-deactivate ordering